MichaelBaker/mpl-v1/readme.md

 ## To Think about

+- [ ] Should the text/string type be opaque or should it reveal its encoding?
 - [ ] Information hiding and backwards compatibility.
 Should breaking backwards compatibilty be impossible or at least exception rather than rule?
 - [ ] What is the ideal place for errors to arise?
 I'm currently thinking that parsing should be almost sure to succeed that way you have a lot of context for producing nice errors.
 - [ ] How to make _everything_ ad hoc/inlineable (like lambdas are ad hoc functions as opposed to being already declared)